What Happens If I am Less Than Full-Time?

 Less Than Half-Time 1-5 credits 1-4 credits

 3. Grants and scholarships have their own specific enrollment requirements.
 At less than full-time, some types of aid will pay the full amount, some will pay a reduced amount, and others will be canceled.
-For students receiving the Pell Grant, the award must be prorated according to enrollment intensity.
+For students receiving the Federal Pell Grant o Oregon Opportunity Grant, the award must be prorated according to enrollment intensity.
 Enrollment intensity is the percentage of full-time enrollment at which a student is enrolled.
 We encourage you to contact the Office of Financial Aid and the Scholarship Office to find out how your aid will be impacted.

 4. If you will be less than half-time, be sure to stay in contact with your loan servicer.
 Half-time enrollment is required in order to keep federal loans in the “in-school deferment status”.
 Find more on our Loan Repayment page.